sgf14/OrderMgmtSysSB2/OrderMgmtSysSB2/docs/README_postgresql.md

 2) clear contents of AppData/Roaming/pgadmin4.  it will recreate upon re-launch.  note this is a hidden folder.  in Explorer need to click/show hidden folders to see it these 2 steps seemed to clear the error and allowed app to launch ok.

-I think the java creation thing in application.properties may have been causung some performance issues.
+I think the java creation thing in application.properties may have been causing some performance issues.
 It was taking a ton of disk drive activity and was exceeding slow to respond.  commented that out in java, un-installed postgres 10 app, then re installed new 11 instance and disk drive performance issues seemed to be fixed.

-the upshot of this is that its probably better to run a db script and create the table rather than letting java do it programmatically.  the only reason the online tutorial did that was to avoid getting into postgres startup issues.  but you would never do this in production anyway, its just a method to allow development/ practive type stuff as a setting.
+the upshot of this is that its probably better to run a db script and create the table rather than letting java do it programmatically.  the only reason the online tutorial did that was to avoid getting into postgres startup issues.  but you would never do this in production anyway, its just a method to allow development/ proactive type stuff as a setting.

+CLI-
+Added postgres to system environmentals.  key command = psql type psql --help for command list. note its psql -V [capital] for basic version check login = dbuser password = password or postgres. password = admin note that Scott [the default] is not setup. need to change this

+ie cmd: psql -l -U dbuser [lists databases, logging in as dbuser- will prompt ofr password'